G20 ministers take up plan to deter cross-border tax dodging

 The OECD deal commits countries to drop or refrain from their own digital services taxes largely aimed at U.S. tech companies such as Google and Amazon — a key demand from the Biden administration, which considers such unilateral taxes to be unfair trade practices.
 European officials have downplayed concerns, saying their digital tax will not clash with the OECD agreement.
 U.S. officials are not convinced; the EU will not unveil the plan until later this month and it's not clear what's in it.

-And though Biden was successful on the international stage in winning backing for the deal, he faces opposition from Republicans in the U.S. Congress.
+And though Biden was successful on the international stage in winning backing for the deal, he faces opposition from Republicans at home.

 Rep. Kevin Brady of Texas, the top Republican on the tax-writing Ways and Means Committee, blasted the OECD deal, saying, “This is an economic surrender to China, Europe and the world that Congress will reject.”